-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Cleveland Browns

 We always seem to save a spot here for the team that spent the most and/or made the flashiest moves.
-But the Browns really are a better team now than they were at the end of the 2018 season, having used trades to supersede a mostly humdrum free agent class.
+But the Browns really are a better team now than they were at the end of the 2018 season, having used trades to supersede a mostly humdrum free-agent class.

 They've given quarterback Baker Mayfield one of the game's top playmakers in Odell Beckham Jr. They've fortified an already formidable defensive front by acquiring pass-rusher Olivier Vernon.
-And don't forget that at some point, they'll have tailback Kareem Hunt, who signed last month but is expected to serve an NFL suspension for a portion of the season.
+And at some point, they'll have tailback Kareem Hunt, who signed last month but is expected to serve a suspension for a portion of the season.

-New coach Freddie Kitchens will be challenged to meld a bunch of edgy personalities, and there is some franchise inertia still to overcome, but for the first time in a quarter century, the Browns are legitimate playoff contenders.
+New coach Freddie Kitchens will be challenged to meld a bunch of edgy personalities, and there is some franchise inertia still to overcome, but for the first time in a quarter-century, the Browns are legitimate playoff contenders.

 Safeties and non-rush linebackers